Understanding Hemp Products

-Smoking or vaping also allows the most CBD to enter the bloodstream the fastest, introducing benefits with a high potency almost immediately.
+Smoking or vaping also allows the most CBD to enter the bloodstream the fastest, introducing possible effects with a high potency almost immediately.

-Whole CBD hemp flowers are the most direct, natural way to access the compound’s many potential benefits.
-Research suggests CBD may be an effective anti-inflammatory and can help patients with many ailments ranging from anxiety to epilepsy.
+Whole CBD hemp flowers are the most direct, natural way to access the compounds found in the hemp plant.
+Scientific research has to yet to prove, but does suggest CBD may be an effective anti-inflammatory and can help patients with many ailments ranging from anxiety to epilepsy.

 Creating Your Own CBD Extract

 Smoking is not always favored by customers due to the negative side effects inherent with smoking any product and the bans on smoking in some places.

 Customers who want to avoid smoking or vaping typically use hemp flowers to create homemade oil tinctures and edibles.

 To make a homemade CBD product, CBDA must be converted into CBD while also extracting the compound from the plant fibers.
 This process typically involves a chemical solvent (like ethanol) and exposure to a heat source.
 There are a number of products on the market that allow you to create small batches of CBD extract at home, which are sold at Apotheca.

 Creating your own oil blends and edibles allows you to tailor ingredients to your own needs and desired outcomes from using CBD products.

 Hemp has proven to be one of the most versatile, hearty crops on the planet.
 It is easy to grow, can survive in most climates, and helps preserve soil health—a vital factor for farmers whose soil has been eroded by other staple crops.